Moving to Malaysia: A Guide for Expats to Live Here

 1. Supporting letter from the employer

-2. Authorisation letter from the employer
+2. Authorization letter from the employer

-3. 2 copies of Form Imm.10
+3. 2 Copies of Form Imm.
+10

-4. 2 copies of Form Imm.12
+4. 2 Copies of Form Imm.
+12

-5. Form Imm.38 (where required)
+5. Form Imm.
+38 (where required)

-6. Marriage Certificate
+6. Marriage certificate

-7. Child’s Birth Certificate
+7. Child’s birth certificate

 8. Photocopy of the expatriate’s family members’ passports

-9. Expatriate’s Letter of Approval
+9. Expatriate’s letter of approval

 10. 2 Recent photographs of the applicant